aoijs/website/src/content/docs/functions/disableComponents.md

 id: disableComponents
 ---

-`$awaitComponents` disables all components for the specified command.
+`$disableComponents` disables all components for the specified command.

 ## Usage